data-science-on-aws/data-science-on-aws/README.md

 ## 5. Start the Workshop!

-* Now, in the navigation pane on the left-hand side of the screen in SageMaker Studio, navigate to `workshop/00_quickstart/00_Overview.ipynb` (see screenshot below) and start the workshop by running the steps in that notebook.
+* Now, in the navigation pane on the left-hand side of the screen in SageMaker Studio, navigate to `workshop/00_quickstart/00_Overview.ipynb` (see screenshot below). _You may need to refresh your browser if you don't see the new `workshop/` directory._
+* Start the workshop by running the steps in that notebook.
 (You can press Shift+Enter on each cell in the notebook to run each cell.)

-_You may need to refresh your browser if you don't see the new `workshop/` directory._
+** While each cell is running, you will see an asterix next to that cell.
+** When the cell completes, the asterix will change to a number, and you will see the output of the code below that cell.

 ![Select Workshop](img/select-workshop.png)
 -----